kritik123/Pavement-Damage-Detection/README.md

 # Pavement_condition_assessment

-##
-1.This application is based on machine learning algorithm that can be used for assessment of pavement condition and the future prospects.
+1. This application is based on machine learning algorithm that can be used for assessment of pavement condition and the future prospects.

 2. Everything will be done by Analysis of correlation & discovery of pattern by applying algorithm technique.